Mercedes-Benz: Quality rankings

-Mercedes-Benz normally has a strong reputation for quality and durability.
-Some objective measures looking at passenger vehicles, such as J. D. Power surveys, demonstrated a downturn in reputation in these criteria in the late 1990s and early 2000s.
+Before the mid 1990s, Mercedes-Benz had a very strong reputation for quality and durability.
+Mercedes-Benz's passenger cars were considered "tanks" or "indestructible" by owners who had their own Mercedes for very long periods.
+Some objective reviewers looking at passenger vehicles, such as J. D. Power surveys, demonstrated a downturn in reputation by these criteria in the late 1990s and early 2000s.
 By mid-2005, Mercedes temporarily returned to the industry average for initial quality, a measure of problems after the first 90 days of ownership, according to J. D. Power.
 In J. D. Power's Initial Quality Study for the first quarter of 2007, Mercedes showed dramatic improvement by climbing from 25th to 5th place and earning several awards for its newer models.
 For 2008, Mercedes-Benz's initial quality rating improved by yet another mark, to 4th place.
 On top of this accolade, it also received the Platinum Plant Quality Award for their Mercedes branded Sindelfingen, Germany body assembly plant.
 J. D. Power's 2011 US Initial Quality and Vehicle Dependability Studies both ranked Mercedes-Benz vehicles above average in build quality and reliability.
 In J. D. Power's United Kingdom Survey in 2011, Mercedes cars were rated above average.
 Additionally, iSeeCars.com study for Reuters in 2014 found Mercedes to have the lowest vehicle recall rate out of competitors.